elskwid/devenv/README.md

 `devenv` is mostly a single Vagrantfile that expects to find configuration files in specific locations.

+### A note on versions
+While in development I'll be using tags to "version" the project.
+See CHANGELOG.md for details in each release.

 ## Goal (WIP)

 The goal is to have all development environments consolidated in such a way